solisaegis/SolisAegis/README.md

 none / does not create Master Hash Manifest v18 / does not modify P01-P05 / does not modify IC01-IC14 / does not alter any locked archive artifact

 README_SOFT_DISCOVERY_STATUS:
-GitHub README includes /no-guarantee/ and /closing-note/ as mutable public reflections
+GitHub README synchronized 2026-08-26 to the deployed /no-guarantee/ and /closing-note/ mutable soft-discovery state

 ROOT_MACHINE_CLOSING_NOTE_STATUS:
-not claimed updated by this README / separate soft-discovery synchronization required
+complete / deployed 2026-08-26 / no canonical hash-registry entry / hashes.json v1.8 unchanged / no Master Hash Manifest v18

 TRANSMISSION_BOUNDARY:
 TRANSMISSION ≠ RECEPTION.